SCDH/icu-xpath-bindings/doc/transliteration.md

 The third one, `NFC` normalizes by (re-)composing characters and non-spacing characters again. – We could have applied the removal only onto a subset of non-spacing characters.

+A common use case of such stripping diacritics include sorting in lexical order or matching strings against a list of strings where diacritics are not consistently used.
+In both cases stripping diacritics improves the result.